M66B/FairEmail/FAQ.md

 Starred messages will always be synchronized, which will allow you to keep older messages around while synchronizing messages for a limited number of days.

+Disabling the folder option *Automatically download message texts and attachments* will result in less network traffic and thus less battery usage.
+You could disable this option for example for the sent folder and the archive.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.